 A babymoon does not need to be extravagant.
 Since we were preparing for our baby’s arrival back then, spending a huge sum of money on an outing is simply impractical.
 We settled for a dinner buffet in Sonya’s Garden, an overnight stay in Moon Garden Cafe, and some drinks in Bag of Beans before hitting the road.
 The entire trip, save for gas and toll, just cost us less than PHP 5000.
 Not bad, eh?

 For some, our itinerary may seem boring but I was already seven months pregnant back then, and our purpose for the trip was to have a quiet time reconnecting as husband and wife.
 For most of our stay, we were just happy to lounge around in Moon Garden’s beautiful cottage and surroundings.
 It truly is a beautiful place where I got to relax and just stay in the moment of transitioning to be a new mother, with my baby’s every-supportive new dad by our side.

-We are able to appreciate Moon Garden’s solitude and silence.
-Thing is, the place is so isolated, we couldn’t even find the staff needed for checking in.
+We are able to appreciate the solitude and silence in Moon Garden.
+The thing is, the place is so isolated, we couldn’t even find the staff needed for checking in.
 Even though we had trouble finding staff, they were very warm and accommodating.
 The rooms do not have air-conditioning units, but it didn’t matter at that time because the weather was cool due to constant rains.
 The hearty breakfast was really homey and filling, and the place in the middle of the pond where we had our breakfast was just heavenly.
 We would definitely come back here someday for some R&R. My husband booked Moon Garden through private message on their Facebook page, but they can now be booked via Airbnb!

 Where did you go on your babymoon?
-Do you think that going on this trip is essential, or just a waste of effort and money?
+Do you think that going on this type of trip is essential, or just a waste of effort and money?
 I would love to hear your thoughts!